 We do not study the 12 steps.
-This group is an additional offering to complement any other meeting(s) you may attend and to help connect you with other parents who are on the same journey.
+This group is an additional offering to complement any other meeting(s) you may attend and to help connect you with other parents who are on their recovery journey.

 Do I have to get a sponsor?

 Not at The Mom of an Addict.
 We are not trying to take the place of any other meeting(s) out there.
 We are here for additional support.
 Naturally, you may find that you connect with certain individuals more than others and may get together for further conversation.

 How long are your meetings?